 Make the Tamales

 Place the cornhusks in a large pot and completely cover them with hot water.
 Soak the cornhusks for 30 minutes to an hour until they soften and are pliable.

 In a medium bowl, mix the cornmeal with a pinch of salt and 1 1/2 cups of vegetable stock.

-Add the lard or vegetable shortening and work the lard into the mixture with your fingers.
+Add the vegetable shortening and work the fat into the mixture with your fingers.
 Add more vegetable stock in small amounts, kneading after each addition, until you have a smooth, soft dough.
 The dough should be moist and a little sticky, not stiff.

 Add the vegetable oil to a heavy skillet and saute the tomatoes, green onions, cumin and sugar over medium heat.
 Cook until most of the water is evaporated and the vegetables are soft and fragrant, taking about 10 minutes.